Alexnsweet/holbertonschool-zero_day_old/README.md

-This repository is created for Project 0.00 Task 0
+This repository is created for Project 0.0x